kyma-project/telemetry-manager/docs/contributor/releasing.md

     Replace {RELEASE_VERSION} with the new module release version, for example, `1.0.0`.

-4. Push the tag to trigger a postsubmit job (`post-telemetry-manager-release-module`) that creates the GitHub release.
+4. To trigger a postsubmit job (`post-telemetry-manager-release-module`) that creates the GitHub release, push the tag.

     ```bash
     git push upstream {RELEASE_VERSION}
     ```

 5. Verify the [Prow Status](https://status.build.kyma-project.io/) of the postsubmit job (`post-telemetry-manager-release-module`).
-Once the postsubmit job succeeds, the new Github release should be available under [releases](https://github.com/kyma-project/telemetry-manager/releases).
-If the postsubmit job failed, you can re-trigger it by removing the tag from upstream and pushing it again.
+   - Once the postsubmit job succeeds, the new Github release should be available under [releases](https://github.com/kyma-project/telemetry-manager/releases).
+   - If the postsubmit job failed, you can re-trigger it by removing the tag from upstream and pushing it again:

       ```bash
      git push --delete upstream {RELEASE_VERSION}
      git push upstream {RELEASE_VERSION}
      ```